documentation

 Note

-• When using Schema Linking: To use a mirror topic that has a schema with Confluent Cloud Connect, ksqlDB, broker-side schema validation, or the topic viewer, make sure that make sure that Schema Linking puts the schema in the default context of the Confluent Cloud Schema Registry.
+• When using Schema Linking: To use a mirror topic that has a schema with Confluent Cloud Connect, ksqlDB, broker-side schema ID validation, or the topic viewer, make sure that make sure that Schema Linking puts the schema in the default context of the Confluent Cloud Schema Registry.
 To learn more, see How Schemas work with Mirror Topics.

 • Before running the first command in the steps below, make sure that you are still logged in to Confluent Cloud and have the appropriate environment and cluster selected.
 To list and select these resources, use the commands confluent kafka environment list, confluent kafka environment use, confluent kafka cluster list, and confluent kafka cluster use.
 A selected environment or cluster is indicated by an asterisk next to it in the output of list commands.
 The commands won’t work properly if no resources are selected (or if the wrong ones are selected).